-RELATED REVIEW: The Best Men's Hardshell Jackets of 2017
+RELATED REVIEW: The Best Men's Hardshell Jackets of 2018

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

-The Arc'teryx Beta AR remains unchanged for the 2016-17 winter, except for the selection of colors.
-It is an all-around jacket that will do an incredible job of protecting you from the elements while providing exemplary durability with its blend of 80D and 40D face fabrics paired with a GORE-TEX Pro membrane.
-The features included with this jacket are top-notch and it is built with careful craftsmanship.
-Arc'teryx describes it as their ultimate lightweight hardshell, but at 16.7 ounces, we hardly found it to be super light or super packable.
+The Arc'teryx Beta AR remains unchanged for the 2017-18 winter, except for the selection of colors.
+It is an all-around jacket that will do an incredible job of protecting you from the elements while providing exemplary durability with its blend of 80D and 40D face fabrics paired with a Gore-Tex Pro membrane.
+The features included with this jacket do an excellent job but have not been upgraded to the newest standard, such as Cohaesive cord-locks found on the Patagonia Pluma or The North Face Summit L5 FuseForm GTX.
+Arc'teryx describes it as their ultimate lightweight hardshell, but at 1 lb.
+0.6 ounces, we hardly found it to be super light or super packable.

-This shell is made of both 80D and 40D face fabrics backed with a lightweight GORE-TEX Pro membrane.
+This shell is made of both 80D and 40D face fabrics backed with a lightweight Gore-Tex Pro membrane.
 Most of the face fabric is the lighter and more supple 40D, with the 80D reinforcing the shoulders.
 It includes all the stellar features found on the other Arc'teryx jackets we have tested over the years, like a four-point adjustable storm hood and water-tight zippers.
-What we really love about the Beta AR is its collar.
+What we love about the Beta AR is its collar.

 Mobility and Fit